Integral boundary conditions in phase field models: Numerical tests

 \section{Numerical tests}

-In this section, we carry out numerical tests to compare the Lagrange multiplier method (Algorithm \ref{Lagrange multiplier}) with the modified Nitsche's method (Algorithm \ref{Nitsche}).
+In this section, we carry out numerical tests to compare the Lagrange multiplier method (\ref{discrete weak form Lagrange 1}) with the proposed new method (\ref{discrete original weak form 2}).
 We implement the two methods using FEniCS \cite{FEniCSProject}.
-Details of the weak form implementation can be found in Appendix.
-In the first test, $\sigma$ is a constant, and in the second test, $\sigma$ is a varying function.
-We first show that in both cases, our proposed modified Nitsche's method in Algorithm \ref{Nitsche} gives better accuracy.
-We further demonstrate that our proposed method can be solved using generalized minimal residual method (GMRES) \cite{gmres} with AMG preconditioning \cite{introToAmg}.
+Some more details of the implementation can be found in \ref{sec: appendix a}.